FAITH AND GENDER: EQUALITY FOR WOMEN AND MEN, IN THE CHURCH AND SOCIETY

 Our lineup of speakers includes pastors, authors, professors, and social justice advocates from Africa and around the world.

-Ekklesia Foundation is proud to feature the following speakers at the 2018 Kampala conference:
+Ekklesia Foundation was proud to feature the following speakers at the 2018 Kampala conference:

 Plenary Speakers and Workshop Speakers